notgmt1337/CSPath/docs/how-to/graph-parse.rst

               d_{m-2, 0} & d_{m-2, 1} & d_{m-2, 2}   & ...    & 0            & d_{m-2, m-1} \\
               d_{m-1, 0} & d_{m-1, 1} & d_{m - 1, 2} & ...    & d_{m-1, m-2} & 0
         \end{pmatrix}

+A consequence of the definition of the distance matrix and our notation is that :math:`d_{a, b} = d_{b, a}` is not necessarily true.
+This means that our distance matrix can describe any graph, be it directed or undirected.
+In code, the distance matrix must always be of type :code:`numpy.array` and the first and last rows must correspond to the start and end nodes, respectively.

+To make things clearer, consider the graph below.

 Method 2: Using Cartesian Coordinates